How music and beauty heal in dark times

 Parked cars, asphalt, street lights--everything shimmered like a field of diamonds.
 That’s what I remember of that afternoon decades ago when I, split wide-open with grief, left the hospital after the death of my best friend and walked into a world glistening with light—a small gift of beauty given to me when for a brief moment, rain clouds parted and a shaft of light illuminated everything.
 And as the sunlight and shimmer poured into all the broken-open parts of me, I learned in one breathless second the healing power of beauty.

 It’s a lesson I never forgot.
 In every time of grief or stress, beauty waits for me to remember to look, listen, and open up.
 Beauty is everywhere—we’re swimming in it every second of our lives.
-Beauty reminds me of what’s eternal and noble.
+Beauty reminds us what’s eternal and noble.
 And while some dismiss a quest for beauty as escapism, I see it as an essential search for truth and sanity.
 Beauty gives, it doesn’t take.
 Wildflowers bloom for the sheer exuberance of it, not for any gain.
 Sunlight warms a windowsill even if we don’t notice it.
 All we’re required to do is pay attention.
 But we have to remember that beauty is the child of wonder.
 And wonder is up to us.
 We can’t slouch our way into this; we have to be ready to receive.
 On the deepest level, we must agree to be enchanted.

 Most musicians know the power of beauty or we wouldn’t be drawn to making music.
 After all, isn’t music a form of organized beauty—a sound snapshot that allows us to grasp something bigger than ourselves?
 But we forget.
 I forget.
 When family members are diagnosed with Covid-19, or when loved ones lose jobs, I forget that I can offer others nothing if I don’t take care of myself, and that one of the best ways to do this is through the notes of a beautiful piece of music.